radiusmethod/awsd/README.md

 ```

 Now you can do `awsd my-p` and hit tab and if you had a profile `my-profile` it would autocomplete and find it.

+## Contributing

+If you encounter any issues or have suggestions for improvements, please open an issue or create a pull request on [GitHub](https://github.com/radiusmethod/awsd).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Inspired by https://github.com/johnnyopao/awsp